Chiloé railway: Operation

 Three stations were constructed later: Piruquina (between Mocopulli and Pidpid), Llaullao (between Tenten and Pidpid) and Tenten (between Llaullao and Castro).

-The railroad was laid to the very narrow gauge of 600mm gauge.
+The railroad was laid to the very narrow gauge of 600 mm gauge.
 Three bridges (San Antonio, Puntra and Butalcura) and fifteen viaducts were needed.
-On the branch to Lechagua a 152m dock was built.
+On the branch to Lechagua a 152 m dock was built.
 This was conceived as the starting point of a large port complex.

 It was initially planned to extend the railway to Quellón, and construct a branch from Mocopulli to Dalcahue., but these projects were not done.

 Closure

 The track was severely damaged by the 1960 Valdivia earthquake, with part of it sinking under water and several of the bridges destroyed.
 At the same time, road construction made the reconstruction of the railway uncompetitive.
 The railway was not repaired and services never resumed.

 Conservation and posterity

 In 2008 the documentary "El Camahueto de Hierro" was filmed, which preserves for posterity the history of this railway.

 On 24 August 2016, the National Monuments Council approved an application to declare a group of railway properties belonging to the defunct Chiloé railway as a National Monument.
 These are the former Ancud Station, the Butalcura Bridge in Dalcahue and Locomotive 5057 in Castro.